semacu/20190927_IntroductionGithub_HDRUK/README.md

-### Explore your GitHub account and your first repository
+### Explore your GitHub account and first repository

 #### Your GitHub account